The Ophiuchi Hotline: Plot summary

 Prior to the beginning of the story, humanity has been expelled from Earth by powerful aliens known as "the Invaders", and scattered across eight planets and satellites of the Solar System, the so-called Eight Worlds.
 The Invaders originate from a gas giant planet, and have occupied Jupiter, forbidding human access to it.
-Human expansion to the Eight Worlds has been aided by a broadcast of information from outside the Solar System, named "The Ophiuchi hotline" after the constellation from which it appears to originate.
+Human expansion to the Eight Worlds has been aided by a broadcast of information from outside the Solar System, named "The Ophiuchi hotline" after the constellation Ophiuchus from which it appears to originate.
 The information received from this includes extensive material on biological modification, and while sex changes and other modifications have become routine surgeries, experimentation with human DNA remains taboo and forbidden on penalty of death.
 Related to this, while technology has been developed to allow people to back-up their memories, this is only permitted for implantation within a cloned body in case of death.
 Due to resource scarcity, only one clone of a person is allowed to exist at any one time, and, similarly, reproduction is restricted to one child per person.
 An exception exists for those people who join the artificially-created symbionts that can live openly in the vacuum of space.

 The protagonist, Lilo, has experimented with human DNA and, when discovered, is sentenced to death.
 However, the night before her execution, a powerful lunar politician named Tweed offers her the chance to escape her sentence by replacing her with a clone killed in her place.
 Lilo accepts and Tweed takes her into hiding.

 Tweed is the leader of a movement that intends to expel the Invaders and recover Earth, and makes Lilo join this movement under the watch of Vaffa, a guard who has multiple illegal clones, both male and female.
 Lilo attempts to escape twice, but each time she is killed by Vaffa, and a clone is revived with her original memories.

 The third clone of Lilo is sent to an outlying moon of Jupiter, Poseidon, within which Tweed pursues clandestine research performed by illegal clones.
 Lilo bonds with Cathay, the teacher of the colony's children, and they become lovers.
 She is given a null-field suit — a conforming forcefield with an air generator that protects her from the vacuum — and is tasked with researching how to kill creatures that live in Jupiter's atmosphere.
 She reveals to Cathay that, when she began her original experiments, she put a clone of herself and a backup of her memories in a secret base in Saturn's rings, to ensure her survival in the event that she was executed.